-403-5 Worker training on occupational health and safety
+403-5 Worker training on occupational health and safety.

 Training, coaching, and recognition are critical components to fostering a culture of safety.
 Safety professionals at UPS teach a comprehensive range of workshops, certifying frontline managers and supervisors who instruct employees in the specifics of each course.
-In 2018, UPS spent more than \$224 million on safety training courses (23 percent of total training spend, a one percent increase) and UPSers spent more than 6.3 million hours (39 percent of total training time, a two percent increase) in safety training classes.
+In 2019, UPS spent more than \$238 million on safety training courses (23 percent of total training spend, a 1 percent increase) and UPSers spent more than 6.5 million hours (37 percent of total training time) in safety training classes.
 Formal training is supplemented with mentoring programs that enable employees to learn from others with more experience.
-Our employees with exceptional safety records are recognized and encourage others to strive for the same high standards, such as through our Circle of Honor program and the Safety Relay, described in the 2018 UPS® Sustainability Progress Report - Promoting Safety Around the Globe, pages 43-44.
+Our employees with exceptional safety records are recognized and encourage others to strive for the same high standards, such as through our Circle of Honor program.

-403-6 Promotion of worker health
+403-6 Promotion of worker health.

 See 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees.
 In addition, UPS offers an Employee Assistance Program for all employees.
-This service is offered through Aetna, who maintains confidentiality of data, and assists with non-work related health and wellness issues, including work/life balance, financial concerns, child care, substance abuse, addiction counseling, and other wellness benefits.
+This service is offered through Aetna, which maintains confidentiality of data and assists with non-work-related health and wellness issues, including work/life balance, financial concern, child care, substance abuse, addiction counseling, and other wellness matters.

-Prevention and mitigation of occupational health and safety impacts directly linked by business relationships
+Prevention and mitigation of occupational health and safety impacts directly linked by business relationships.

-The health and safety systems of contractors, agents, and outside service providers are reviewed prior to the beginning of any business relationship to ensure they are operating safely and to the level of compliance according to local laws.
-Audits are conducted on an irregular basis to ensure health & safety processes are being followed.
+The health and safety systems of contractors, agents, and outside service providers are reviewed prior to the beginning of any business relationship to ensure they are operating safely and comply with local laws.
+Audits are conducted intermittently to ensure health and safety processes are being followed.
 UPS collaborates with contractors, agents, and outside service providers to share safety lessons learned and best practices.

-Workers covered by an occupational health and safety management system
+403-8 Workers covered by an occupational health and safety management system.